 Thank you to Dr. Damon Masaki, Perinatalogist, for diagnosing Braedon's condition at the 20-week ultrasound, allowing us the time to prepare for Braedon's arrival.
 And, thank you to Dr. Richard Swensson, Pediatric Cardiologist, and his staff for their continual follow up care of Braedon.

 We'd also like to thank all of our family and friends for their love and support as we went through this journey.
 Their words of encouragement helped immensely.

 Thank you to Mona Barmash, President of The Congenital Heart Information Network (TCHIN) for creating such a tremendous resource, and an avenue for parents of children with heart defects to communicate and share their experiences.
 Through the TCHIN HLHS online support group, we have received much-needed guidance, support and information.
 Thank you to all of the families who have shared their lives with us.
 Your input has been invaluable to us personally, as well as in the creation of this web site.
 Thank you also to Theresa Blanco for her input into the questions to ask the insurance company.

-Finally, we are deeply grateful to the many families who allowed these surgical procedures to be performed on their children over the years.
+Finally, we are deeply grateful to the many families who allowed these surgical procedures to be performed on their children over the last 3 decades - some of whom weren't as fortunate to bring their babies home.
 Because of them, the surgeries have been constantly improved and the success rates have risen dramatically.
-Braedon and many other children are alive today because of these courageous families.
+Braedon and many other children and adults with HLHS are alive today because of these courageous families.